Ring (film): Themes and interpretations

 Critics have discussed Ring's preoccupations with Japanese tradition's collision with modernity.
 Colette Balmain identifies: "In the figure of Sadako, Ring [utilises the] vengeful yūrei archetype of conventional Japanese horror".
 She argues how this traditional Japanese figure is expressed via a video tape which "embodies contemporary anxieties, in that it is technology through which the repressed past reasserts itself".

 Ruth Goldberg argues that Ring expresses "ambivalence about motherhood".
 She reads Reiko as a mother who – due to the new potential for women's independence – neglects her "natural" role as martyred homemaker in pursuit of an independent identity, subsequently neglecting her child.
 Goldberg identifies a doubling effect whereby the unconscious conflicts of Reiko's family are expressed via the supernatural in the other family under Reiko's investigation.

 Jay McRoy reads the ending hopefully: if the characters therapeutically understand their conflicts, they can live on.
 Balmain, however, is not optimistic; she reads the replication of the video as technology spreading, virus-like, throughout Japan.

 Title

 The film's title, Ring, can be interpreted in several ways, such as alluding to the never ending cyclical nature of the ring curse/virus.
-Another interpretation is that "ring" relates to the phone call which warns those that view the video tape that they will die in seven days, as well as to the view of the ring of light seen from the bottom of the well where Sadako's body was left to decompose.
+Another interpretation is that "ring" relates to the phone call which warns those that view the video tape that they will die in seven days, as well as to the view of the ring of light seen from the bottom of the well where Sadako's body was left to decompose or the faint ethereal ring of light is said that people see in the afterlife possibly a metaphor of the well.